tkoz0/flame-fractal-renderer/FLAME_ALGO.md

 $e_1,e_2,\ldots,e_k\in\mathbb{R}^k$ form the standard basis.
 This does require choosing a color speed parameter.
 Being able to generalize from the color speed requires using a lot more memory.
-Flames generally have a small number of xforms so using $k$ dimensions for color information is not bad.
+Flames generally have a small number of xforms so using $k$ dimensions for color information is not too bad.

 ## creating a 2d image